arminms/g3p/docs/01_the_basics.md

 (newline)=
 ## Newline

-As you may noticed in the above examples, one important difference between `C++` and `C` *conventions* is that a newline character will be added automatically at the end of the string literals for the latter.
-In g3p, there are various ways to send a newline to a `gnuplot` instance:
+As you may noticed in the above examples, one important difference between `C++` and `C` *conventions* is that a newline character will be added automatically at the end of a string literal for the latter.
+In g3p, there are various ways to send a newline to a `g3p::gnuplot` instance:

 - **Implicit**
   - String literal in parenthesis (i.e. overloaded function operator): `gp("...")`